Superphysics Superphysics

 Section 2

-Consequently we should see the moon descending and a part of the waters of the ocean rising to meet her, as if rendered lighter by the interception of the atoms, and consequently yielding their place to the adjacent waters.[7]
+Consequently, we should see the moon descending and a part of the waters of the ocean rising to meet her, as if rendered lighter by the interception of the atoms.
+Consequently, it would yield their place to the adjacent waters.[7]

-In view of these objections the Epicureans would have had to see if some phenomenon of this nature did not really exist.
+Because of these objections, the Epicureans would have had to see if some phenomenon of this nature did not really exist.

 Section 3